 Michael K. Brantley is a North Carolina-based writer and currently works as a Visiting Assistant Professor of English at North Carolina Wesleyan College.
-His first book, Memory Cards: Portraits from a Rural Journey, was released on June 10 by Black Rose Writing.
+His first book, Memory Cards: Portraits from a Rural Journey, was released on in June, 2015, by Black Rose Writing.

 Michael was an award-winning professional photographer for 18 years, and a former newspaper editor.

 He he has an MFA in Creative Writing from Queens University in Charlotte, NC, an MA in English from East Carolina University, and a BS in Communications from Barton College.
 PPA has awarded him the Master of Photography Degree, Craftsman.